 - Excavation work shall be performed in accordance with all OSHA/CAL-OSHA regulations. - a.
 Each employee in an excavation shall be protected from cave-in by adequate protective system in accordance with OSHA Standards at 5 feet or deeper. - b.
 All soil shall be treated at Class C soil.
 Soils may be reclassified by a professional registered engineer.
 The reclassification must be documented and must be specific to a certain work area. - c.
 Flagging and/or suitable warning devices will be required around all trench and excavation work at least three (3) feet (this distance can be exceeded if site specific requires) from the edge of the excavation.
 For excavations six (6) feet or deeper, one of the following options will be used: - a hard barricade will be installed and shall conform to OSHA 1926.502a and b. - If a soft barricade is installed, it shall be installed at least six (6) feet from the edge of the excavation. - d.
 Spoil piles shall be put at a minimum two (2) feet back from the edge of the excavation. - e.
 A safe means of access and egress shall be provided for excavations regardless of depth at intervals that provide no more than 25 feet of lateral travel. - f.
 A competent person shall be present anytime excavation work is performed. - g.
 Backfilling shall progress together with the removal of support systems form excavations - 2.
 Prior to starting any excavation the following SHALL be done: - a.
-Contact local one call system and/or affected utility company - b.
-Insure that competent person is on site and performs a daily inspection or an inspection if conditions change (if excavation is part of trade partners work, secure name of competent person).
+Contact local one call system and/or affected utility company

-Figure B-1

-Soil or Rock Type Maximum Allowable Slopes (H:V)(1) for Excavations Less Than 20 Feet Deep (3)

-Stable Rock Vertical (90Degrees)

-Type A (2) 3/4:1 (53 Degrees)

-Type B 1:1 (45 Degrees)

-Type C 11/2:1 (34 Degrees)
+Figure B-1 Soil or Rock Type Maximum Allowable Slopes (H:V)(1) for Excavations Less Than 20 Feet Deep (3) Stable Rock Type A (2) Type B Type C Vertical (90Degrees) 3/4:1 (53 Degrees) 1:1 (45 Degrees) 11/2:1 (34 Degrees)